aeslaughter/moose/docs/content/utilities/moose_docs_old/moose_markdown/extensions/numbered_floats.md

 |---|---|---|---|----|
 | 2 | 4 | 6 | 8 | 10 |

-Similar to media items, tables can be referenced: Table \ref{testing}.
+Similar to media items, tables can be referenced: Table [testing].

 ## Listings

 The [listings](extensions/listings.md) extension adds the ability to create code listings from files, snippets, or inline.
 Again, the "float" numbering works with all the versions of the `!listings` command.
-For example, \ref{diffusion} shows a complete C file, \ref{kernels}
-provides an input file block, and \ref{inline} is an inline fenced code block.
+For example, [diffusion] shows a complete C file, [kernels] provides an input file block, and [inline] is an inline fenced code block.

 !listing framework/src/kernels/Diffusion.C id=diffusion caption=Diffusion Kernel in a scrolling code listing.

 !listing test/tests/kernels/simple_diffusion/simple_diffusion.i id=kernels caption=The `Kernels` block. block=Kernels

-!listing id=inline caption=An inline code snippet showing the markdown for producing a scrolling code block as in \ref{diffusion}.
+!listing id=inline caption=An inline code snippet showing the markdown for producing a scrolling code block as in [diffusion].
 ```
 !listing framework/src/kernels/Diffusion.C id=diffusion caption=Diffusion Kernel in a scrolling code listing.
 ```